Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/building-analysis-pipeline.md

     'override', true);                   % Would you like to override the project
 ```

-Based on experiments pattern, the `createAnalysisProject` checks whether it has the already parsed raw data files.
-If not then it parses the raw data file and generates the cell-specific data from the raw data.
-Otherwise, it loads the already parsed cell data.

-The function saves a simple text file formatted as JSON[^1] with following attributes.
+The function saves a simple text file formatted as [JSON ](https://www.json.org/)with the following attributes.

 ```json
 {